William Cuming (Royal Navy officer)

-William Cuming (1760–1824) was an officer in the Royal Navy who served during the American and French Revolutionary Wars.
+William Cuming (c.
+1760–1824) was an officer in the Royal Navy who served during the American and French Revolutionary Wars.
 He was the captain of HMS Russell at the Battle of Copenhagen in 1801, where his men captured the Danish ship of the line Prøvesteenen.
 In 1805, as flag captain aboard HMS Prince of Wales, he returned to England for Robert Calder's court martial, following perceived inaction at the Battle of Cape Finisterre.
 Cuming, therefore, missed the Battle of Trafalgar.

 Early life and career

 William Cuming was born in 1760 to John and Elizabeth Cuming of Totnes.
 He remained in the county of Devon until 1773 when he joined the Royal Navy as a midshipman.
 Passing his lieutenant's examination in 1779, Cuming was made a Commander in 1795, and in this capacity he was appointed to HMS Alliance in 1796.
 Alliance was serving as a storeship in the Mediterranean, where Cuming came to the attention of the Admiral of the fleet, John Jervis.
 On 13 October 1797, Jervis promoted Cuming to Post-captain aboard the flagship, HMS Victory.